 windthrow --- synonymous with blowdown

-winged bowl --- A turned bowl with "wings" that flow from the upper rim back downwards.
-The wings may stop short of the bottom of the bowl or they may go down so far that the bowl is supported by the tips of the wings rather than the bottom of the cavity part of the bowl and when this is the case, the bowl is called a "lifted bowl"? or "raised bowl"? or something like that (I need some help here). "winged bowls" are sometimes tuned in a way that allows them to be given tops, in which case they could be called "lidded vessels" but the wings are distinctive so that name prevails (or they could just be called "lidded winged bowls").
+winged bowl --- there are two types of bowls that are called "winged".
+The first is a bowl with "wings" that flow from the upper rim back downwards.
+Such drooping drooping wings may stop short of the bottom of the bowl or they may go down so far that the bowl is supported by the tips of the wings rather than the bottom of the cavity part of the bowl and when this is the case, the bowl is called a "lifted bowl" or "raised bowl" although I've almost never seen those names used.
+The second type is a bowl with a flat portion extending out from the top, or just below the top, of the bowl.
+This is often done with burls, where the natural edge of the burl is kept at the outer rim of the flat part. "winged bowls" are sometimes tuned in a way that allows them to be given tops, in which case they are called "winged boxes".
 Compare/contrast to other lathe turnings.
 Examples:

 winged box --- A box with "wings" that flow from the upper rim back downwards, or sometimes straight out.
 Downward drooping wings may stop short of the bottom of the box or they may go down so far that the box is supported by the tips of the wings rather than the bottom of the cavity part of the box and when this is the case, the box is called a "lifted box"? or "raised box"? or something like that (I need some help here) and the "box" is often turned with an underside that is more round that would be the case on a normal "box".
 Compare/contrast to other lathe turnings.
 Examples:

 wing nut --- A nut that has "wings" (upsweeping flanges) on the sides so that it can be turned with fingers instead of needing any kind of wrench or pliers.
 See also thumb screw and wing screw.
 Examples: